This month, Stride Treglown was invited to the opening of the new sensory garden at Woodlands Academy, near Whitchurch in Bristol.

 Over the summer, our team took time away from the office to construct their design.
 The weaving of the willow structure took two days to complete.
-Our volunteers even made a wire bird sculpture to nestle within the pavilion – a perfect finishing touch!
+Our volunteers even made a wire bird sculpture to nestle within the pavilion.

 Less than a year after work began, the garden is now complete and features an outdoor classroom, raised allotment beds, as well as wind chimes, herb plants and a bog garden to attract wildlife.

 Many companies and individuals contributed towards the construction of the garden which has been granted funding for further sensory installations.